 Designed for the user

-Every data catalog vendor has a different approach, and you need to find one that best positions your business to get the most value out of your data.
+Data catalog tools all take different approaches, and you need to find one that best positions your business to get the most value out of your data.
 Central to this is enabling your entire organization to work with data.

 That intuitive experience stems directly from investing in users and design, through having a dedicated UX team, and regularly conducting user interviews to inform design decisions.
 These intentional development choices result in building a data management and governance experience that is both agile and resilient, flexible to multiple use cases.

-Don’t overlook this, otherwise your catalog purchase is destined to be like many other expensive software purchases: shelfware.
+Don’t overlook this, otherwise your data catalog evaluation and purchase is destined to be like many other expensive software purchases: shelfware.

 Software and service